modraws/dumbstupidness/README.md

 # python dumbstupidness.py
 or add the line below to your run.bat
 `python "%~dp0dumbstupidness.py"`
-## IF ANY HASHES DON'T WORK, PLEASE PING ME!!! @modraws ON DISCORD

 big thanks to
 @zerodelta_ for a zip bomb's worth of reticles jesus shit
 @rhayets for the very cool reticle he provided